hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 * Genotype quality (PHRED-scaled estimates): `gt_quals`
 *  ...

-When querying we can add a header to keep track of what information is being tracked in each column, using `--header`.
+When querying for information we include the fields in our `select` statement.
+We can add a header to keep track of what information is being tracked in each column, using `--header`.
 The query below is piped to the `less` command, take a look at what is returned in the genotype fields we queried:

 	$ gemini query -q "select chrom, start, end, ref, alt, gene, gts, gt_depths, gt_quals,